 We all know exactly when we are wiggling.
 We know that beaten rice and butter is not exactly what we had in mind when we set our liquid diet rule.
 It helps to pause before we execute a wiggle.
 Taking a deep breath and contemplating on the advantage of long term benefits over short term gratification can help shake us back to the clean behaviour.

 We can set up our environment so that it allows us no possibility of wiggling.
-For instance, not purchasing any carb-based food when you are on a carb-free diet will ensure that we cannot wiggle to use any carbs.
-Similarly, switching off the phone and Internet connection an hour before bed-time will ensure that our ‘No Internet for an hour before bedtime’ rule holds strong.
+For instance, not purchasing any carb-based food when you are on a carb-free diet will ensure that it is impossible to wiggle.
+Switching off the phone and Internet connection an hour before bed-time will ensure that our ‘No Internet for an hour before bedtime’ rule holds strong.

-It is known that the path to our goal is fraught with routine and the uncool stuff and that our brain will try to avoid these and worse, try to make us feel better with justifications.
-But the better we plan our rules and get ruthless at implementing them, the brain will find less and less space to wiggle and more focus and time will be spent on getting us closer to our goals.
+It is known that the path to our goal is fraught with unrewarding routine and that our brain will try to avoid these.
+We will try to make our lapses feel better with justifications.
+But the better we plan our rules and the more ruthlessly we implement them, the brain will find less space to wiggle and be more focused on goals.